AdaCore/spark2014/docs/ug/usage_scenarios.rst

    - Identify the specification as |SPARK| (SPARK_Mode => On) but identify the body as not in |SPARK| (SPARK_Mode => Off).

-   - Analyse (Examine) the specification and correct any errors that are reported by the tools, iterating until no errors remain.
+   - Analyze (Examine) the specification and correct any errors that are reported by the tools, iterating until no errors remain.

    - Mark the body as |SPARK| (change SPARK_Mode from Off to On).

-   - Analyse (Examine) the body and correct any errors that are reported by the tools, iterating until no errors remain.
+   - Analyze (Examine) the body and correct any errors that are reported by the tools, iterating until no errors remain.

    - Each subprogram can then be verified to show absence of run-time errors by proof,